justingis/gdal_ogr/README.md

 The installation steps originally came from this web article: https://medium.com/@egiron/how-to-install-gdal-and-qgis-on-macos-catalina-ca690dca4f91

-These insstallation steps have been tested on a MacBook Pro with the following specs:
+These installation steps have been tested on a MacBook Pro with the following specs:
   - macOS Ventura 13.2.1 with
   - Apple M1 Chip
   - Memory: 16 GB